electron/governance/wg-administrative/README.md

-In order to have a balance of voices, the group should also seek to add a representative from the rest of governance, and a non-governance member who can reprsent the community at-large.
+In order to have a balance of voices, the group should also seek to add a representative from the rest of governance, and a non-governance member who can represent the community at-large.

 The AWG should not make individual technical decisions.
 It is important that other working groups have autonomy and agency to fulfil their responsibilites.